top of page

 2. Free Energy Assessment - You will be contacted by our delivery partners to organise an onsite review after which a report will be written with energy efficiency recommendations.

-Businesses that are interested in applying for the Business Energy Advice Service will be supported by their business growth advisor to access a free energy audit or on-site carbon reduction survey prior to applying.
+Businesses that are interested in applying for the Business Energy Advice Service will be supported by their business growth advisor to access a free energy audit or on-site carbon reduction survey.

 BGWM Purple Dudley - PNG.png